Clare & the Reasons: Early life and influences

 They did an extensive European tour in March 2010.
-The Reasons had many European festivals in the summer of 2010 (including Primavera Sound Festival and Meltdown Festival in London) and another USA tour with Van Dyke Parks in the fall of 2010.
+The Reasons had many European festivals in the summer of 2010 (including Primavera Sound Festival and Meltdown Festival in London) and another U.S. tour with Van Dyke Parks in the fall of 2010.
 They performed with Daniel Levitin at the 92nd Street Y in New York City in 2011.

 Clare and the Reasons' music has appeared on the show Arrested Development.
 Clare Manchon has two songs in the French films, Jusqu'à toi, and Les Nuits de Sister Welsh.